Five Challenging Scuba Diving Destinations

 More information about dive sites in the Azore, please visit: For Divers on Azores Archipelago

 Cocos Island (Costa Rica)

 Cocos Island is an uninhabited island located about 550 km (342 miles) off the Pacific coast of Costa Rica, a UNESCO World Heritage site because of its marine diversity.
-What makes it as a spectacular diving destination is the regular schooling of hundreds Hammerhead sharks that passing on its water.
+What makes it a spectacular diving destination is the regular schooling of hundreds of Hammerhead sharks that passing on its water.
 Besides of Hammerhead Sharks, other unique marine species such as Silky Sharks, Marbled Rays, Manta Rays or Rosy-lipped Batfish can be seen on Cocos Island.

 Most dive sites in Cocos Island have medium to strong currents.
 This diving destination can only be done through Liveaboard since no land-resorts are available in the area.
 Excellent offer of Liveaboard package from an experienced diving travel agent, please visit Ultimate Dive Travel in Cocos Island.